fermyon/developer/content/wasm-functions/aka-command-reference.md

     -V, --version    Print version information

 SUBCOMMANDS:
     cron       UNSTABLE: Manage cron jobs for an app delete     Delete an app
-    deploy    Deploy an app to Fermyon Wasm Functions help      Print this message or the help of the given subcommand(s) link      Link your local workspace to an existing Fermyon Wasm Functions app list      List apps
+    deploy     Deploy an app to Fermyon Wasm Functions help       Print this message or the help of the given subcommand(s) history    Lists past events for an app link       Link your local workspace to an existing Fermyon Wasm Functions app list       List apps
     logs       Fetch the logs for an app status     Display information about an app
     unlink     Unlink your local workspace from an existing Fermyon Wasm Functions app

 ```